-These editing tips come from Sara Sarasohn, a longtime NPR editor and producer who has worked at All Things Considered, the Arts Desk, and NPR One, where she leads the app’s editorial efforts.
+These editing tips come from Sara Sarasohn, a former NPR editor and producer who worked at All Things Considered, the Arts Desk and NPR One, where she led the app’s editorial efforts.
 As you read this, imagine you are speaking to your reporter.
 Each of these recommendations is a question or line to use during that conversation.

 First of all, the BIG stuff